How Long Does It Take To Get Money After A Settlement?

 Personal injury settlements routinely drag on for months, even years.
-By the time the insurance company eventually agrees to a settlement, you are likely to be eager to resolve the case, get your compensation, and start putting that money to good use for addressing medical bills and other pressing expenses.
+By the time the insurance company eventually agrees to a settlement, you are likely eager to resolve the case, get your compensation, and start putting that money toward medical bills and other pressing expenses.

 Regrettably, the settlement process is more involved than the insurer popping a check in the mail.

-While many variables impact this process, most personal injury settlements should settle within less than six weeks.
+While many variables impact this process, most personal injury settlements should finalize in less than six weeks.

 Step 1: Sign the Releases and Any Other Documentation

-When you reach a settlement with the insurance provider, the attorneys then draft several release forms.
+When you reach a settlement with the insurance provider, the attorneys will draft several release forms.

-Your circumstances will dictate whether these release forms are straightforward, or whether they could contain terms and conditions needing close examination by your attorney.
+Your circumstances will dictate whether these release forms are straightforward or contain terms and conditions requiring close examination by your attorney.

-Often, the two parties will enter back-and-forth negotiations to finalize the terms of your settlement.
+Often, the two parties will engage in back-and-forth negotiations to finalize the terms of your settlement.

-When all negotiations are complete and the drafted release forms are in their final state, you need to review and sign the forms before your settlement proceeds further.
+When all negotiations are complete and the release forms are finalized, you need to review and sign them before your settlement can proceed.

-As soon as the insurer receives these signed release forms, they should process them expediently.
-At this point, this can issue your settlement check.
+Once the insurer receives these signed release forms, they should process them expediently.
+At this point, they can issue your settlement check.

-The check is typically made payable to you as well as your attorney, and it will be mailed to your attorney.
+The check is typically made payable to both you and your attorney, and it will be mailed to your attorney.

-This is a simple enough process that should usually run without interference, but sometimes clerical error leads to delay in payment.
+This is a simple enough process that should usually run without interference, but sometimes clerical errors lead to delays in payment.

 Step 3: Your Attorney Deposits the Check in an Escrow Account and Then Pays Your Liens

 Your lawyer will deposit the insurance check into an escrow or trust account.
 This is not your attorney’s decision but a mandatory part of the process.
-As soon as the check clears, your lawyer will send on your settlement funds.
+Often as soon as the check clears, your lawyer will forward your settlement funds.

 In most cases, your counsel will use a portion of your settlement money to pay any liens (unpaid debts).
 Payments might include: